Snow removal in Montreal: History

 Several ideas beyond snow removal were also proposed (but never implemented) in the 1960s with the aim of reducing costs, including heated roads, cloud insemination to prevent precipitation from incoming storms over the city, and mobile or stationary snow melters.
-Until the 1980s, most snow was dumped at wharfs into the St. Lawrence river, causing salt and gravel pollution.
+Until the 1980s, most snow was dumped at wharfs into the St. Lawrence River, causing salt and gravel pollution.
 Landscape dumps and sewer chutes were later implemented as a solution for snow displacement.

 In recent years, modern technologies including walkie-talkies, drones, GPS, and cameras have been added to streamline the snow-clearing process.
 Citizens can report and view the status of snow-clearing efforts using several mobile applications introduced by the city.

 Infrastructure and design

 The snow removal process is completed in stages.
 First, streets and sidewalks are plowed, requiring a fleet of 1,000 vehicles to complete the task.
-Unlike other cities, Montreal then employs a loading stage, where trucks pick up and transport snow that has been plowed to the side of the road.
-Snow machines shoot the snow into dump trucks, which carry it away to one of the city's snow dump sites.
+Second, Montreal then employs an extensive loading stage where trucks pick up and transport snow that has been plowed to the side of the road.
+This involves snow machines that shoot the snow into dump trucks that haul the snow away to one of the city's snow dump sites.
+Most other North American cities only employ loading in their snow removal operations sporadically, if at all.

 Very narrow streets are cleared first (to allow the passage of emergency vehicles), followed by main roads, collector roads, and finally residential streets.
 Bike paths are often finished first due to the unique machines required to clear them and the reduced area they represent, with 75 per cent of the bike-lane system remaining cleared in winter months.
 Roads and sidewalks are salted continuously, consuming 140,000 tons of salt per year.

 Snow removal across the city is organized in a decentralized manner, with each of the 19 boroughs managing its own removal process.
 After criticism for disparities in effectiveness between boroughs, the city implemented centralized mandates in 2016, requiring snow removal in each borough to commence within 12 hours of a snowfall and for major roads to be cleared within 36 hours.